-Much of my research is inspired by interest in advancing the measurment, description and prediction of environmental impacts across spatial scales ranging from single hillslopes to large watersheds and time scales spanning from a single rainfall event to millennia.
+Much of my work is inspired by interests in advancing the measurement, description and prediction of environmental impacts across spatial scales ranging from single hillslopes to large watersheds and time scales spanning from a single rainfall event to millennia.
 I have extensive experience working in the Mid-Atlantic region of North America in collaboration with partners involved with the USEPA Chesapeake Bay Program.
-My current work includes participation in several interdisciplinary projects in the SSI portfolio, including “Sustaining and Restoring Urban Stream Resources in Maine” and “Safeguarding a Vulnerable Watershed (Sebago Lake)”.
+I currently have a joint appointment with the Senator George J. Mitchell Center and Maine’s Sustainability Solutions Initiative (SSI).
+Ongoing activities include participation in several interdisciplinary projects in the SSI portfolio, ”Sustaining and Restoring Urban Stream Resources in Maine” and “Safeguarding a Vulnerable Watershed (Sebago Lake)”.
+Both of these projects involve research activities in the school’s Watershed Process Research Group in collaboration with SSI colleagues, government agencies and other project stakeholders.

 Some photos from the field….